Constitution of Ireland: Enrollment of the Constitution

-Article 25.5 provides that from time to time, the Taoiseach may cause an up to date text of the Constitution to be prepared in Irish and in English, embodying all of the amendments made so far.
-Once this new text has been signed by the Taoiseach, the Chief Justice and the President, it is enrolled on vellum and deposited with the office of the Registrar of the Supreme Court.
+Article 25.5 provides that from time to time, the taoiseach may cause an up to date text of the Constitution to be prepared in Irish and in English, embodying all of the amendments made so far (and retaining the transitory provisions).
+Once this new text has been signed by the taoiseach, the chief justice and the president, it is enrolled on vellum and deposited with the office of the registrar of the Supreme Court.
 Once enrolled, the new text becomes conclusive evidence of the Constitution, and supersedes earlier enrolled copies.
 The Constitution has been enrolled six times: in 1938, 1942, 1980, 1990, 1999, and 2019.

 Judicial review of laws

 The Constitution states that it is the highest law of the land and grants the Supreme Court of Ireland authority to interpret its provisions, and to strike down the laws of the Oireachtas and activities of the Government it finds to be unconstitutional.
 Under judicial review the quite broad meaning of certain articles has come to be explored and expanded upon since 1937.

 The Supreme Court ruled that Articles 2 and 3, before their alteration in 1999, did not impose a positive obligation upon the state that could be enforced in a court of law.
 The reference in Article 41 to the family's "imprescriptible rights, antecedent and superior to all positive law" has been interpreted by the Supreme Court as conferring upon spouses a broad right to privacy in marital affairs.
 In McGee v.
 The Attorney General (1974) the court invoked this right to strike down laws banning the sale of contraceptives.
 The court also issued a controversial interpretation of Article 40.3.3°, which before its replacement in 2018 prohibited abortion.
-In Attorney General v.
-X (1992), commonly known as the "X case", the Supreme Court ruled that the state must permit an abortion where there is a danger to her life, including a risk of suicide.
+In Attorney General v X (1992), commonly known as the X Case, the Supreme Court ruled that the state must permit an abortion where there is a danger to her life, including a risk of suicide.

 Issues of controversy

+Writing in 1968, Irish Times literary editor Terence de Vere White criticised both the constitution and the existing political system, "At the time of this writing, the Constitution of the Republic is under scrutiny, but it is unlikely that any proposed changes therein will radically alter the system established.
+A Constitution on the United States model might well suit the people better than the present one; but the Irish are too innately Conservative ever to bring about such a change except by gradual and almost imperceptible degrees."